 A brief background

 I am a Degree and Masters qualified transport planner.
 I help my clients with the latest theories and methods to better integrate the land use and public transport systems in cities.
 I also help them with powerful spatial analysis and analytics.
 I believe the new GIS technologies are the key for cities to be smarter in their resources and services.
 I am based in Auckland and have over 14 years of professional experience in urban and transport planning in Iran, New Zealand, and Australia.
-In addition to my consulting work for MRCagney, I am currently studying part-time towards a Ph.D. in Planning at the University of Auckland.
+I am currently studying part-time towards a Ph.D. in Planning at the University of Auckland.

 My latest projects (more)